zdlarr/Location-aware-SIRR/README.md

 ---

 ## Prerequisites
-Our code is tested under the following system and environment:
+Our code has been tested under the following system and environment:
 - Ubuntu 18.04
 - Python 3.7.5
 - Pytorch 1.2.0
-- CPU or NVIDIA RTX 2080Ti GPU  + CUDA CuDNN 11.2
+- CPU or NVIDIA RTX 2080Ti GPU  + CUDA CuDNN 10.0